multitudes/42-minishell/README.md

 [![42](https://img.shields.io/badge/-Berlin-blue.svg?logo=data:image/svg%2bxml;base64,PD94bWwgdmVyc2lvbj0iMS4wIiBlbmNvZGluZz0idXRmLTgiPz4NCjwhLS0gR2VuZXJhdG9yOiBBZG9iZSBJbGx1c3RyYXRvciAxOC4xLjAsIFNWRyBFeHBvcnQgUGx1Zy1JbiAuIFNWRyBWZXJzaW9uOiA2LjAwIEJ1aWxkIDApICAtLT4NCjxzdmcgdmVyc2lvbj0iMS4xIg0KCSBpZD0iQ2FscXVlXzEiIHNvZGlwb2RpOmRvY25hbWU9IjQyX2xvZ28uc3ZnIiBpbmtzY2FwZTp2ZXJzaW9uPSIwLjQ4LjIgcjk4MTkiIHhtbG5zOnJkZj0iaHR0cDovL3d3dy53My5vcmcvMTk5OS8wMi8yMi1yZGYtc3ludGF4LW5zIyIgeG1sbnM6c3ZnPSJodHRwOi8vd3d3LnczLm9yZy8yMDAwL3N2ZyIgeG1sbnM6c29kaXBvZGk9Imh0dHA6Ly9zb2RpcG9kaS5zb3VyY2Vmb3JnZS5uZXQvRFREL3NvZGlwb2RpLTAuZHRkIiB4bWxuczpkYz0iaHR0cDovL3B1cmwub3JnL2RjL2VsZW1lbnRzLzEuMS8iIHhtbG5zOmNjPSJodHRwOi8vY3JlYXRpdmVjb21tb25zLm9yZy9ucyMiIHhtbG5zOmlua3NjYXBlPSJodHRwOi8vd3d3Lmlua3NjYXBlLm9yZy9uYW1lc3BhY2VzL2lua3NjYXBlIg0KCSB4bWxucz0iaHR0cDovL3d3dy53My5vcmcvMjAwMC9zdmciIHhtbG5zOnhsaW5rPSJodHRwOi8vd3d3LnczLm9yZy8xOTk5L3hsaW5rIiB4PSIwcHgiIHk9IjBweCIgdmlld0JveD0iMCAtMjAwIDk2MCA5NjAiDQoJIGVuYWJsZS1iYWNrZ3JvdW5kPSJuZXcgMCAtMjAwIDk2MCA5NjAiIHhtbDpzcGFjZT0icHJlc2VydmUiPg0KPHBvbHlnb24gaWQ9InBvbHlnb241IiBwb2ludHM9IjMyLDQxMi42IDM2Mi4xLDQxMi42IDM2Mi4xLDU3OCA1MjYuOCw1NzggNTI2LjgsMjc5LjEgMTk3LjMsMjc5LjEgNTI2LjgsLTUxLjEgMzYyLjEsLTUxLjEgDQoJMzIsMjc5LjEgIi8+DQo8cG9seWdvbiBpZD0icG9seWdvbjciIHBvaW50cz0iNTk3LjksMTE0LjIgNzYyLjcsLTUxLjEgNTk3LjksLTUxLjEgIi8+DQo8cG9seWdvbiBpZD0icG9seWdvbjkiIHBvaW50cz0iNzYyLjcsMTE0LjIgNTk3LjksMjc5LjEgNTk3LjksNDQzLjkgNzYyLjcsNDQzLjkgNzYyLjcsMjc5LjEgOTI4LDExNC4yIDkyOCwtNTEuMSA3NjIuNywtNTEuMSAiLz4NCjxwb2x5Z29uIGlkPSJwb2x5Z29uMTEiIHBvaW50cz0iOTI4LDI3OS4xIDc2Mi43LDQ0My45IDkyOCw0NDMuOSAiLz4NCjwvc3ZnPg0K)](https://42berlin.de) [![My Workflow](https://github.com/multitudes/42-minishell/actions/workflows/main.yml/badge.svg)](https://github.com/multitudes/42-minishell/actions/workflows/main.yml) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) ![Version](https://img.shields.io/badge/version-0.1.1-blue)

-# 42-minishell
+# Project: 42-minishell
 >  treat your codebase like a good camper does their campsite: always try to leave it a little better than you found it.  - Bob Nystrom

 This team project is about creating a simple shell.

 We will be inspired by Bash.
 Bash is an acronym for ‘Bourne-Again SHell’.
-Below are some exerpts from the bash manual:

-- Shells may be used interactively or non-interactively.
-In interactive mode, they accept input typed from the keyboard.
-When executing non-interactively, shells execute commands read from a file.
+## What is a shell?
+A shell is a program that acts as an interface between the user and the operating system.
+A shell allows the user to interact with the operating system by accepting commands entered by the user from the keyboard, verifying if the inputs from the user are correct and executing them.
+Generally, a shell is a user interface that allows us to use computer resources such as memory.
+Think of a command-line interface such as Bash of Fish.

+The bash manual describes a shell as follows:

 - A shell allows execution of GNU commands, both synchronously and asynchronously.
 The shell waits for synchronous commands to complete before accepting more input; asynchronous commands continue to execute in parallel with the shell while it reads and executes additional commands.
 The redirection constructs permit fine-grained control of the input and output of those commands.
 Moreover, the shell allows control over the contents of commands’ environments.

 - Shells also provide a small set of built-in commands (builtins) implementing functionality impossible or inconvenient to obtain via separate utilities.
 For example, cd, break, continue, and exec cannot be implemented outside of the shell because they directly manipulate the shell itself.
 The history, getopts, kill, or pwd builtins, among others, could be implemented in separate utilities, but they are more convenient to use as builtin commands.

+- Shells may be used interactively or non-interactively.
+In interactive mode, they accept input typed from the keyboard.
+When executing non-interactively, shells execute commands read from a file.

 ### Some more definitions from the bash manual
 - POSIX  A family of open system standards based on Unix.